Using the SwiftUI 4 ImageRenderer

 }

-This allows us to remove all the await from the code and just having to use a single await when we call the main actor function.
+This allows us to remove the await from the code and just having to use a single await when we call the main actor function.

 We can now run the app again and see that the result is much sharper: